stonehippo/microclass_physical_computing/3_basic_inputs/README.md

 That's all there is to it.
 We've set up a driver for a couple of sensors, and we're reading the value from those sensors forever.
 This is about as simple as input gets.

 With other hardware, you might have a button or switch to read, but the code would be largely the same.
 We would need a different driver, but for most sensors where there is a clear on/off, binary state, we will just read its value and act accordingly.

+We have a simple input set up, but now [it is time for a more advanced sensor input](../4_sensor_inputs/README.md).